Best Ancient Egypt Attractions

-Although most people come to visit antiquities, however Egypt natural attractions attract many tourists as well.
+Although most people come to visit antiquities; however, Egypt natural attractions attract many tourists as well.
 The Red Sea coast is known for its coral reefs and beach resorts.
 Tourists have fled the country ever since the revolution in 2011, with the advent of counter-revolutionary trends.
-This has also caused more Egypt tourists attractions to be free of congestion and can be easily visited.
+This has also caused more Egypt tourist attractions to be free of congestion and can be easily visited.

 1. Hurghada Located near the Red Sea Coast

-Hurghada is a small fishing village located by the Red Sea with sandy beaches that was a busy hub n the ancient Egypt.
+Hurghada is a small fishing village located by the Red Sea with sandy beaches that was a busy hub in ancient Egypt.
 Today, this beach resort cannot be known for its past.
 It is because it is becoming one of the great tourist spots.
-In fact, it has become a major tourist attraction where tourist come here annually.
-It has more than 100 hotels, most of them are located just off the coast.
+In fact, it has become a major tourist attraction where tourists come here annually.
+It has more than 100 hotels, most of which are located just off the coast.
 Hurghada is especially popular for diving.

 2. Alexandria on the Mediterranean Coast

-Alexandria is located on the Mediterranean coast and it is considered to be Egypt’s central commercial and transportation hub.
-The site was founded by Alexander the Great in 331 BC and was regarded as the crossroads of the world in ancient Egypt.
-Many of Alexandria’s most famous historical sites, such as the library with more than 500000 books, were destroyed by devastating earthquakes in the fourteenth century.
-Today, the historic glory of the city has faded a bit, but still for the sake of the existence its cultural attractions and rich history , this place worth a visit.
+Alexandria is located on the Mediterranean coast, and it is considered to be Egypt’s central commercial and transportation hub.
+The site was founded by Alexander the Great in 331 BC and was regarded as the world’s crossroads in ancient Egypt.
+Many of Alexandria’s most famous historical sites, such as the library with more than 500,000 books, were destroyed by devastating earthquakes in the fourteenth century.
+Today, the historical glory of the city has faded a bit, but still, for the sake of the existence of its cultural attractions and rich history, this place is worth a visit.

 3. Dahab Located North of Sharm el-Sheikh

-Dahab is located 85 kilometers north of Sharm el-Sheikh, in the Gulf of Aqaba and at the south of desert of the Sinai Peninsula.
-The place was initially considered a secluded area ancient Egypt.
-However, in the year 1980 it became a cheap hub for tourists and travelers.
-The combination of the Red Sea and the Sinai Desert has made Dahab an ideal place for surfing, diving, rock climbing.
+Dahab is located 85 kilometers north of Sharm el-Sheikh, in the Gulf of Aqaba, and south of the desert of the Sinai Peninsula.
+The place was initially considered a secluded area in ancient Egypt.
+However, in the year 1980, it became a cheap hub for tourists and travelers.
+The combination of the Red Sea and the Sinai Desert has made Dahab an ideal place for surfing, diving, and rock climbing.

 4. Siwa Oasis Known for its Salt Lake

-Siwa Oasis is located near the western border of Egypt and up to 19th century was was culturally isolated from rest of the country.
-Today, Siwa Oasis is one of popular tourist destinations of this area.
-Most tourists travel to enjoy the city’s fresh water springs, salt lakes, strolling along palm trees and visiting the monuments made of flowers.
+Siwa Oasis is located near the western border of Egypt and, up to the 19th century, was culturally isolated from the rest of the country.
+Today, Siwa Oasis is one of the popular tourist destinations in this area.
+Most tourists travel to enjoy the city’s freshwater springs, and salt lakes, strolling along palm trees and visiting the monuments made of flowers.

 5. Sharm el-Sheikh a Popular Resort in Sinai Peninsula

 Sharm el-Sheikh is a popular seaside resort in the southern part of the Sinai Peninsula.
 The area is famous for its various holiday activities.
 This area is the best spot in the world for diving as well.
-You can plan different tours based on camel, jeep or bicycle trips in here.
-Some of the most popular activities in Sharm el-Sheikh include diving, traveling to Mount Sinai and visiting the monastery of St. Catherine.
+You can plan different tours based on camel, jeep, or bicycle trips here.
+Some of the most popular activities in Sharm el-Sheikh include diving, traveling to Mount Sinai, and visiting the monastery of St. Catherine.

 6. Dahshur Desert on the West Bank of the Nile